 He says while there has been major strides he has also seen “delays in getting the job done and people taking their eye off the ball.”

-Amanz’ abantu is a private company responsible to its shareholders – two thirds of which are historically disadvantaged firms and individuals, but Ive often uses language that sounds like he might be working in the Non-governmental sector.
+Amanz’ abantu Services is a private company responsible to its shareholders – two thirds of which are historically disadvantaged firms and individuals, but Ive often uses language that sounds like he might be working in the Non-governmental sector.
 While he’s clear that the company has to make a profit and keep its costs down, he’s also insistent that it works for the community.
 He stresses that cooperation is “imperative” for working in the rural areas and the involvement of the community is all-important.
 “It is better to be part of the process and know where the risks lie,” he says.

 While the company is still very much involved in providing water and sanitation it is assisting with rolling out social housing.
 Ive says there has been failure in providing social housing on the part of the Government because they come out with “huge plans” and then find the service providers and contractors they have engaged don’t have the “necessary skills or capacity to carry out or finish the works.”